cybearl/cypack/README.md

 - `Bench`: A class that provides a simple way to benchmark functions.

 #### Crypto:
+Note that these are stored inside a `crypto` object that is exported from the package.
-- `cryptoAes256Gcm` (AES-256-GCM symmetric encryption):
+- `aes256Gcm` (AES-256-GCM symmetric encryption):
-    - `encryptSymmetric`: Encrypts plaintext data.
+  - `encrypt`: Encrypts data using AES-256-GCM symmetric encryption.
-    - `decryptSymmetric`: Decrypts plaintext data using the initialization vector, ciphertext, and authentication tag.
+  - `decrypt`: Decrypts data using AES-256-GCM symmetric encryption.
-    - `decryptPayload`: Decrypts a payload that contains the initialization vector, ciphertext, and authentication tag, formatted as `{iv}.{ciphertext}.{tag}`
+  - `decryptPayload`: Decrypts a payload that contains the initialization vector, ciphertext, and authentication tag.

 #### CyBuffer class
 - `CyBuffer`: A class that extends the Uint8Array class with additional methods to read and write data.